NPC-112/PaperDocs/source/server/configuration.rst

     - **default**: 3600
     - **description**: The total amount of data to keep for a single report.
-    - **warning**: This value is validated server side, massive reports will be rejected by the report site.
+    - **warning**: This value is validated server side, massive reports will be rejected by the report site!

 * server-name
     - **default**: Unknown Server